swannodette/swannodette.github.com/_posts/2014-12-29-nodejs-of-my-dreams.md

 Enter the Node.js REPL!

-Without further ado why don't you give it a shot?
-You just need to make sure you have Node.js installed.
+Why don't you give it a shot?
+You just need to make sure you have Node.js installed:

 ```
 git clone https://github.com/clojure/clojurescript